 dished – a descriptive term for a sound with too much bass and treble, an exaggerated depth, and a lifeless quality due to a frequency response that is scooped out (dished) through out the entire midrange.
 Opposite of humped.

-dispersion – (1) Spreading sound waves over a wide area.
+dispersion – (1) The pattern and distribution of sound waves over an area.
+See also radiation pattern.
 (2) The distribution of the particles of magnetic coating within the binder on a recording tape.
 Good dispersion is having an equal number of particles within each extremely small volume of coating.
 Dispersion affects particle orientation, surface smoothness, and modulation noise.
 Also called particle dispersion.
-(3) Short for dispersion pattern.
+(3) Short for dispersion pattern (radiation pattern).

 displacement sensitivity – the distance that a key is pressed down on a keyboard.
 Displacement-sensitive keyboards are often found on organs.
 The distance the key is pressed can produce a different volume, pitch, or tone.
 See also keyboard expression.

 display – an electronic device for the visual presentation of data or graphics.
-Sometimes called a video display.
+Sometimes called a video display or video display unit (VDU).

 display resolution – see resolution, definition #2.